ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_E/README.md

 3) Start your new service with: `systemctl start ipfs`
 4) Test that this succeeded with: `systemctl status ipfs`

-### Pinning Content / Viewing Content with your own gateway
+### Pinning content
 1) In your terminal type: `ipfs pin add -r QmWcLKHWqrRB95zQnb4vX8RRgoGsVm5YAUHyZyiAw4mCMQ`

+### Viewing that content with your own gateway
-2) In your terminal expose your gateway with: `ipfs config Addresses.Gateway /ip4/0.0.0.0/tcp/8080`
+1) In your terminal expose your gateway with: `ipfs config Addresses.Gateway /ip4/0.0.0.0/tcp/8080`
-3) Now restart ipfs with: `systemctl restart ipfs`
+2) Now restart ipfs with: `systemctl restart ipfs`
-4) Now in your browser go to http://yourDropletIp:8080/ipfs/QmWcLKHWqrRB95zQnb4vX8RRgoGsVm5YAUHyZyiAw4mCMQ
+3) Now in your browser go to http://yourDropletIp:8080/ipfs/QmWcLKHWqrRB95zQnb4vX8RRgoGsVm5YAUHyZyiAw4mCMQ

 ## Bonus written guide for attendees to refer back to